ashok-kavungal/robot-api/readme.md

 $ docker-compose up
 ```

-The API will be available on http://<docker-machine-ip>:<port-number-in-env-file>/ .By default the ip address is 192.168.99.100 .But he below commmand can be used to find the IP address.
+The API will be available on http://docker-machine-ip:port-number-in-env-file/ .By default the ip address is 192.168.99.100 .But the below commmand can be used to find the IP address.
+The command will spin up two docker containers, one for development and other which run tests locally within container.

 ```
 $ docker-machine ip